 Registration in General

-(1) Any air contaminant source not subject to Air Contaminant Discharge Permits, OAR 340 division 216, or Oregon Title V Operating Permits, OAR 340 division 218, must register with the Department upon request pursuant to 340-210-0110 through 340-210-0120.
+(1) Any air contaminant source not subject to Air Contaminant Discharge Permits, OAR 340 division 216, or Oregon Title V Operating Permits, OAR 340 division 218, must register with DEQ upon request pursuant to 340-210-0110 through 340-210-0120.

-(2) The following air contaminant sources that are certified through a Department approved environmental certification program and subject to an Area Source NESHAP may register with the Department pursuant to 340-210-0110 through 340-210-0120 in lieu of obtaining a permit in accordance with OAR 340-216-0020, unless the Department determines that the source has not complied with the requirements of the environmental certification program.
+(2) The following air contaminant sources that are certified through a Department approved environmental certification program and subject to an Area Source NESHAP may register with DEQ pursuant to 340-210-0110 through 340-210-0120 in lieu of obtaining a permit in accordance with OAR 340-216-0020, unless DEQ determines that the source has not complied with the requirements of the environmental certification program.

 (a) Motor vehicle surface coating operations.